 - How to deconstruct media messages to uncover hidden subtexts.

 - How to reconstruct media messages that reflect the positive aspects of self-esteem and healthy relationships.

 The curriculum is flexible and can be customized for the appropriate developmental level.
-The lessons can be easily adapted if educators wish to explore specific concepts in greater depth or tie them into the school’s health, humanities, business or social studies courses.
-Center For Family Services’ SERV program encourages educators to continually explore music, television and print, as well as the many other outlets in our media culture in order to keep examples current and relevant for students.
+The lessons can be easily adapted if educators wish to explore specific concepts in greater depth or tie them into the school’s health, humanities, business, or social studies courses.
+SERV encourages educators to continually explore music, television, print, and the many other outlets in our media culture in order to keep examples current and relevant for students.

 SERV promotes Bystander Intervention as a preventive skill.
 Bystander Intervention is the concept that third parties who witness gender-based-violence can prevent escalation by intervening.
 Bystander Intervention also conveys the idea that individuals, regardless of age, have the ability to reject gender-based-stereotypes thus reducing the potential of misinformation manifesting into violent behaviors specific to gender.